Tibetan Americans: Colorado

 Although quite small in number overall, Colorado has one of the highest concentrations of Tibetans in North America, focused on Boulder, Colorado Springs, Douglas County and Crestone.
 The state has Naropa University whose values statement states, "We are Buddhist-inspired, ecumenical, and nonsectarian welcoming faculty, staff, and students of all faiths as well as those who don’t ascribe to any religion."
 There is a Buddhist commune west of Castle Rock and several cities have Tibetan outreach organizations.
 Colorado Springs alone has three Tibetan stores and a restaurant.

-Much of the reason behind this rather peculiar demographic is that Tibetan guerillas were secretly trained by the Central Intelligence Agency (CIA) at Camp Hale outside of Leadville.
+Much of the reason behind this rather peculiar demographic is that Tibetan guerrillas were secretly trained by the Central Intelligence Agency (CIA) at Camp Hale outside of Leadville.
 Camp Hale was used as a training camp for expatriate Tibetans to be inserted to aid the existing resistance in Tibet after the region was retaken by the Chinese People's Liberation Army, between 1959 and 1965.

 From 1958 to 1960, Anthony Poshepny trained various special missions teams, including Tibetan Khambas and Hui Muslims, for operations in China against the Communist government.
 Poshepny sometimes claimed that he personally escorted the 14th Dalai Lama out of Tibet, but sources in the Tibetan exile deny this.

 The site was chosen because of the similarities of the Rocky Mountains in the area with the Himalayan Plateau.
 The CIA parachuted four groups of Camp Hale trainees inside Tibet between 1959 and 1960 to contact the remaining resistance groups, but the missions resulted in the death or capture of many team members.